Vaibhav Dhandharia

 Repositioning the Competition:

-Repositioning the competition is about hanging a "negative perception on the competition as a way to setup a positive perception for your company, product, or service,"
+competition as a way to setup a positive perception for your company,

 Crucial to success of the strategy, the negative must come from "a simple observation the public can verify themselves."
 You can't make up a negative.
 It has to have a basis in reality.